- Design thinking has been proposed, but there is no evidence that it does so.

-- Preconfigured Solutions: These are what SAP or consulting companies say allows SAP to be brought up more quickly as so many of the settings are “preconfigured” mostly based on an industry template.
+- Preconfigured Solutions: These are what SAP or consulting companies say allows SAP to be brought up more quickly.
+So many of the settings are “preconfigured,” mostly based on an industry template.

 SAP’s design thinking as it relates to SAP implementation is not anything.
-It is simply another in a long line of items that SAP has introduced that are intended to make it appear as if SAP applications can be implemented faster than they can be.
-When an item is introduced as doing something, and then as soon as a specific example is required, that item points to something else, that means that original item is not anything.
+It is merely another in a long line of items that SAP has introduced intended to make it appear as if SAP applications can be implemented faster than they can be.
+When an item is introduced as doing something, and then as soon as a specific example is required, that item points to something else, which means that the original item is not anything.

 Secondly, SAP implementations do not encourage creativity.
 SAP implementations are performed by SAP or consulting partners, and they seek rigid adherence to SAP messaging.
 That is, the implementers are to be passive recipients of SAP’s messaging.

-The degree to which SAP is actually inconsistent with design thinking is explained by the following quotation from Wikipedia on design thinking.
+The following quotation explains how SAP is inconsistent with design thinking from Wikipedia on design thinking.

 “While feedback in the scientific method is mostly obtained by collecting observational evidence with respect to observable/measurable facts, design thinking feedback also considers the consumer’s emotional state regarding the problem, as well as their stated and latent needs, in discovering and developing solutions.”

 This is a method for coming to new and creative solutions based on multidimensional inputs.
-This is not useful for systems implementation of a rigid packaged application like SAP, because you are not building anything new (except for customizations), you are implementing a predesigned application and fitting it to requirements as much as possible.
+This is not useful for implementing a rigid packaged application like SAP because you are not building anything new (except for customizations).
+You are implementing a predesigned application and fitting it to requirements as much as possible.